google/kctf/base/challenge-skeleton/README.md

 Ensure your setup fulfills the following requirements to ensure it works with kCTF:

-* In your cmdline, call `kctf_setup` as the first command.
+* Verify `kctf_setup` is used as the first command in the CMD instruction of your [Dockerfile](https://github.com/google/kctf/blob/master/base/challenge-skeleton/challenge/image/Dockerfile).
 * You can do pretty much whatever you want in the `challenge` directory but:
-  * You need to have a `Makefile` with the `.gen/docker-image` target that builds a Docker image.
+  * In the [Makefile](https://github.com/google/kctf/blob/master/base/challenge-skeleton/challenge/Makefile), the `.gen/docker-image` target that builds a Docker image must be configured.
+The configuration is set by default and usually does not require changes.
   * We strongly recommend using nsjail in all challenges.
+While NsJail is already installed, you need to configure it [here](https://github.com/google/kctf/blob/master/base/challenge-skeleton/challenge/image/nsjail.cfg).
+For more information on nsjail, see the [official website](https://nsjail.dev/).
 * Your challenge receives connections on port 1337.
 * The healthcheck directory is optional.
   * If it exists, the image should run a webserver on port 45281 and respond to `/healthz` requests.